Who is a Non-Resident Indian (NRI)?

 An Indian Citizen who stays abroad for employment/carrying on a business or vocation outside India, or stays abroad under circumstances indicating an intention for an uncertain duration of stay abroad is a non-resident.
-Non-resident foreign citizens of Indian Origin are treated on par with non- resident Indian citizen (NRIs).
+For taxation purposes, staying outside of India for more than 182 days will also be considered as an NRI.
+Non-resident foreign citizens of Indian Origin are treated at par with non- resident Indian citizen (NRIs).

 - He/she, at any time, held an Indian passport, or

 - Parents or any of his grandparents hold Indian citizenship.

 An NRI can make the following investments in India.

 - Maintain bank accounts in India.

 - Invest in securities/shares, and deposits with Indian firms/companies.